bysnupy/memos/OpenStack/OpenStack__virtual_network_devices.md

 ![architecture](https://github.com/bysnupy/memos/blob/master/OpenStack/images/OpenStack__virtual_network_devices1.png)

+### Open vSwitch interfaces

+Interface | Description
+-|-
+br-int |	Provides both ingress and egress VLAN tagging for instance traffic. br-ex |	Provides an external bridge and connects to qg of the qrouter via a tap interface. qg |	Connects the router to the gateway. qr |	Connects the router to the integration bridge br-int. qvo |	Connects to the integration bridge. qvb |	Connects the firewall bridge to br-int via qvo. qbr |	Linux bridge to provide OpenStack security groups.

 ### Network namespaces
 This name spaces can contain the virtual network interfaces, applications started within a namespace will only see the interfaces in that space.